 How it began

-The Culinary Arts Development Trust (CADT) is a non-profit charitable trust formed in January 2015 by a trio of industry professionals to help expand the hospitality industry through competitions, events and community activities.
+The Culinary Arts Development Trust (CADT) is a non-profit charitable trust formed in January 2015 by Cherie Freeman, Glenn Fulcher and Pip Duncan, industry professionals who wanted to help expand the hospitality industry through competitions, events and community activities.

 The CADT promotes the culinary arts in New Zealand as a career option for anyone interested in developing their professional experience through culinary competitions.
-Working with local councils, government bodies and communities, the CADT encourages, fosters and oversees New Zealand culinary talent and the creation of relationships within the industry, with an overall awareness on healthy eating and nutrition.
+Working with local councils, government bodies and communities, the CADT encourages, fosters and oversees New Zealand culinary talent and the creation of relationships within the industry, with an overall awareness on healthy eating.

-Glenn Fulcher - Head of School -Tourism & Hospitality and English Language Centre at EIT
+Glenn Fulcher - Head of School -Tourism & Hospitality and English Language Centre at Eastern Institute of Technology

-Mark Wylie - Sales Director at Rollex Group
+Mark Wylie - Sales Director at Rollex Group, New Zealand

 Glenn Fulcher has worked with tertiary students as both a lecturer and with overarching qualification management for 17 years.
 "I became part of the CADT because getting into the hospitality industry can be a tough road; these competitions give students a real leg-up at a vital point in their education, when they are making choices that will affect their whole futures.
 Team competitions ensure the competitors are exposed to a high level of dish design, industry pressure and team work, all of which they will need to master in order to survive a career as a chef.